shekhar84ya/shekhar84ya/README.md

 - 👀 I’m interested in Python, CS, Mathematics, and Science
 - 🌱 I’m currently learning Python, and Web Dev while also study for managing my college
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: read dot shekhar at gmail dot com
 - 😄 Pronouns: Don't care
-- ⚡ Fun fact: I am not smart
+- ⚡ Fun fact: I am wierd.

 <!---
 shekhar84ya/shekhar84ya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.